The Graduate Program

 The M.A. and Master's Essay

 To proceed in the program, students without Advanced Standing status must complete the requirements for and apply for the M.A.
-Degree by the end of the fourth semester.
-The requirements for the M.A. are the completion of six courses for credit, passing one language examination (with the exception of the U.S. Field), and the submission of a Master’s Essay.
-These requirements are normally met during the first year.
+Degree by the end of the third semester.
+The requirements for the M.A. (in part, in compliance with New York State requirements) are the completion of 30 credits, passing one language examination, and the submission of a Master’s Essay.
+These requirements are normally met by the end of the third semester.
 Students who have not fulfilled these requirements by the end of the fourth semester may be removed from the program.

 Students normally use a paper written in a research seminar as the Master’s Essay, although the precise nature of the work should be discussed with the student’s advisor.
 Students must submit a copy of the Master’s Essay to the PhD Program Coordinator.
 The Essay must include a title page with the student’s name, the advisor’s name and signature, the date, the title of the essay, and the following statement: “This essay is submitted to the Columbia University History Department in partial fulfillment of the requirements for the degree of Master of Arts.”
 Master’s Essays should not exceed 50 pages.

 The degree application must be submitted to the Office of the Registrar by following this link: http://registrar.columbia.edu/registrar-forms/application-degree-or-certificate.
 For October and February degrees, the Master’s Essay must be deposited with the Ph.D.
-Program Coordinator two weeks before the degree date.
+Program Administrator by the same deadline as the application for degree is submitted to the Office of the Registrar (i.e., August 1 and November 1).
 For May degrees, the Master’s Essay must be submitted to the Ph.D.
-Program Coordinator by April 15.
+Program Administrator by April 1.

 The deadlines are as follows: